8 Coed Recreational Flag Football Rules

 • a player ends play by going out of bounds

-• either team scores (clock will remain off until the opposing team snaps the ball after the PAT attempt; the clock does not run during extra points)• change of possession
+• either team scores (clock will remain off until the opposing team snaps the ball after the extra point attempt; the clock does not run during extra points)

 • a penalty which must be marked off occurs